 Horticulture Labour Barometer

-The AHDB Horticulture Labour Barometer provides information on real time labour requirements from a sample of edible horticulture producers in England and Scotland from end-May to end-September 2020.
+The Horticulture Labour Barometer provided information on real time labour requirements from a sample of edible horticulture producers in England and Scotland from end-May to end-September 2020.
 The edible horticulture sectors sampled are field vegetables, soft fruit, tree fruit and protected edibles.
-The aim of the Horticulture Labour Barometer is to provide industry and government with independent evidence to establish the reality of the impact that the Coronavirus pandemic is having on labour availability.
+The aim of the Horticulture Labour Barometer is to provide industry and Government with independent evidence to establish the reality of the impact that COVID-19 is having on labour availability.

-This release covers the results of the Horticulture Labour Barometer up to and including Monday 27 July.
+This release covers the results of the Horticulture Labour Barometer wrap up questions from the end of the 2020 harvest period.

-In total, 42 edible horticulture producers have opted in to contribute to the Horticulture Labour Barometer.
+In total, 42 edible horticulture producers opted in to contribute to the Horticulture Labour Barometer.
 When asked in the week ending 29 May, this sample of growers require approximately 23 thousand seasonal workers in total this year.
 A breakdown of contributors by sector and by region is shown in the table below.
-Please note the sector total is greater than the total number of contributors as some businesses in the sample grow for more than one sector.
-Over the period up to Monday 27 July, between 37 and 42 companies and co-operatives submitted a response to the weekly/ fortnightly questions.
+Please note the sector total is greater than the total number of contributors as some businesses in the sample grow crops for more than one sector.
+From the end-May and end-September between 37 and 42 companies and cooperatives submitted a response to the weekly/ fortnightly questions.
 At the end of the 2020 season, all those who opted in were sent a set of wrap up questions for the season, where upon 39 companies and cooperatives submitted a response.
 The wrap up questions aim to provide an overview of how COVID-19 has affected horticulture producers in 2020.

 Total number of contributors by sector and region

 *East (East of England and East Midlands), **West (West Midlands and South West), ***North (Yorkshire and North West)